 In small configurations, these caches might be too small to be worth the overhead of implementing them as SRAM.
-If Error Correcting Code (ECC) protection is not required for a cache implemented as an array of flops, and to reduce RAM area, you can remove ECC from each RAM individually, see Setting configuration options section in the ARM° CoreLink GIC-600 Generic Interrupt Controller Configuration and Integration Manual.
+If ECC protection is not required for a cache implemented as an array of flops, and to reduce RAM area, you can remove ECC from each RAM individually, see the $Arm^{\text{}}$ CoreLink^{} GIC-600 Generic Interrupt Controller Configuration and Integration Manual for more information.

 It is common for the DeviceID to be a non-contiguous number that is derived from the PCIe RequestorID.
 To ensure that this does not result in a sparse DeviceID table and wasted memory, the GIC-600 supports indirect Device tables (GITS_BASERn.Indirect = 1) where the first-level table points at subtables that can be allocated at runtime.
-See the ARM® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0 for more details.
+See the Arm[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0 for more details.